MegalithicBTC/BTCPayserver-LSPS1/README.md

 The [LSPS1 (bLIP 51)](https://github.com/lightning/blips/blob/master/blip-0051.md) standard is a user-facing system for  nodes on the Lightning Network to get "inbound capacity", so that they can receive payments.

-This plugin is designed to implement the client-side of LSPS1, optimizing maximum ease-of-use, such that new and existing BTCPay users could get an inbound channel to their attached or embedded Lightning node in just a few seconds.
+This plugin is designed to implement the client-side behavior of LSPS1.
+It's optimizing maximum ease-of-use, and certain choices for the user to try to maximize compatibility across various node implementations.

+Our goals is that a new or existing BTCPay user could get an inbound channel to an attached or embedded Lightning node in just a few seconds.

 In this application, we have two parties:

-THE CLIENT: This is the BTCPay user, running BTCPay on a local computer or VPS, along with an attached Lightning node.
+THE CLIENT: This is the BTCPay user, running BTCPay on a local computer or VPS, along with an attached or embedded Lightning node.

-THE LSP: This is the service provider who runs an automated service to respond to LSPS1 client requests, issue invoices, and open channels.
-This plugin allows for THE CLIENT to select among several LSPs.
+THE LSP: This is the service provider who runs an HTTP server which listens for LSPS1 client requests, generates invoices, and open channels.

+This plugin allows for THE CLIENT to choose among several LSPs who are offering LSPS1-compliant services.

-### Deviation from LSPS1 Standard
+### Deviation from the LSPS1 Standard

-LSPS1 calls fo communication between THE CLIENT and THE LSP to be [carried over Lightning's BOLT8 transport layer](https://github.com/lightning/blips/blob/b48e5db6864d1de6e4b6d71a73ad75569cbff20c/blip-0051.md?plain=1#L14).
+LSPS1 calls for communication between THE CLIENT and THE LSP to be [carried over Lightning's BOLT8 transport layer](https://github.com/lightning/blips/blob/b48e5db6864d1de6e4b6d71a73ad75569cbff20c/blip-0051.md?plain=1#L14).

-BOLT8 is more private than HTTPs, and has other advantages, however, the practical difficulties of a BTCPay Server plugin attempting to communicate **through** an attached Lightning node to an external service are daunting:  As we will see in this documentation, BTCPay Server's ability to query or manipulate its attached Lightning node are (currently) somewhat rudimentary.
+BOLT8 is more private than HTTPs, and has other advantages, however, there would be serious practical difficulties in implementing BOLT8 communication for BTCPay.

+A BTCPay Server plugin attempting to communicate **through** an attached or embedded Lightning node to an external service would be a very ambitious thing to attempt:  As we will see in this documentation, BTCPay Server's ability to query or manipulate its attached Lightning node is (currently) quite rudimentary.

-Furthermore: BTCPay Server can be used with many **different** kinds of Lightning node, many of which don't yet have support for ad-hoc BOLT 8 messaging.
-For a plugin to attempt to communicate with an LSP like
+Furthermore: BTCPay Server can be used with many **different** kinds of Lightning nodes, many of which don't yet have support for ad-hoc BOLT 8 messaging.

-`Client --> BTCPay Server --> Lightning Node (of any kind) --> LSP`...
+So: For a plugin to attempt to communicate with an LSP like `Client --> BTCPay Server --> Lightning Node --> LSP`...

-... this would be really, really complicated.
+... this would be really, really, complicated, and would leave quite a few opportunities for hard-to-diagnose bugs and edge cases.

-So, for this application, almost all communication between the CLIENT and the THE LSP is carried over HTTPs.
+Therefore, for this application, almost all communication between THE CLIENT and the THE LSP is carried over HTTPs. (**Almost** all, because, of course, the actual channel opening negotiation happens via the standard Lightning protocol.)

-Besides this one caveat, this plugin is designed to comply fully with LSPS1.[^2]
+Besides this one caveat, this plugin is designed to comply fully with LSPS1.[^1]

 ## Design principles

 BTCPay Server is a complex application with several layers of APIs added at various points during in its lifetime.

-It's also written in a language (C#) that only a small minority of developers have experience with.
+It's also written in a language (C#) which only a small minority of developers have experience with.
 At the same time, security is extremely important.

-All this adds up to a requirement for plugin developers: Only use server-side (C#, dotnet) functionality in your plugin where absolutely necessary.
+All this adds up (in our view) to a requirement for plugin developers: Only use server-side (C#, dotnet) functionality in your plugin where **absolutely necessary**.
+The fewer points of contact between your code and BTCPay server's API, the fewer points of failure (or security holes) you should have.

-For this reason, we've tried to push as much of the complexity as possible of this plugin to the client side, in Javascript.
+For this reason, we've tried to push as much of the complexity as possible of this plugin to the client side, to everyone's favorite client-side language: Javascript.

 We rely on C# methods in BTCPay Server for only two purposes:
-1. Validate that THE CLIENT has a Lightning node attached to his/her BTCPay Server instance, and get the `public_key` of this Lightning node.
+1. We validate that THE CLIENT has a Lightning node attached to his/her BTCPay Server instance, and get the `public_key` of this Lightning node.
-2. Connect to the public URI of the node provided by THE LSP.
+2. We ask BTCpay server's attached Lightning node to reach out and "connect" to the public URI of the node provided by THE LSP.

 The code to perform these operations can be reviewed in [LSPS1Controller.cs](BTCPayServer.Plugins.LSPS1/Controllers/LSPS1Controller.cs) and [LightningNodeService.cs](BTCPayServer.Plugins.LSPS1/Services/LightningNodeService.cs).